stancs/event-handling-system/README.md

 ```

 ## PostgreSQL installation

-This application uses PostgresSQL as a database.
+This application uses PostgreSQL as a database.
 In Ubuntu, the installation process is like this:

 ### Install DB

 1. Install PostgreSQL and necessary server software

 ```
 sudo apt-get install postgresql postgresql-contrib
 ```

 2. Configure PostgreSQL to startup upon server boot

 ```
 sudo update-rc.d postgresql enable
 ```

 3. Start PostgreSQL

 ```
 sudo service postgresql start
 ```

 [https://www.godaddy.com/garage/how-to-install-postgresql-on-ubuntu-14-04/]

 ### Password Set

 On Windows and OS X, the default password is `postgres`, but in Ubuntu, there is no default password set

 1. Run the `psql` command from the postgres user account:

 ```
 sudo -u postgres psql postgres
 ```

 2. Set the password:

 ```
 \password postgres
 ```

 3. Enter the password (I set it as `passwd`)

 4. Close psql

 ```
 \q
 ```